snekpit/venom/README.md

 The goal is to eventually have all recipes work, at which point we can migrate them to either the main or the community recipe repos (depending on applicability)

+There's a package list in [issue #1](https://github.com/snekpit/venom/issues/1)

+If you encounter specific issues with moss or boulder, report them first in the serpentos-devel matrix channel and then go from there in terms of potentially capturing issues for the relevant tool in their respective code repos.

 ## Structure

 The goal is to be inspired by FreeBSD and [SolusOS2](https://github.com/SolusOS-discontinued/packages) and see where that gets us.